Students who wish to declare a gerontology major or minor should notify the Office of Records and Registration (A-203).

 Student Learning Outcomes for the Gerontology Major and Minor

-- Acquire basic physiological, sociological and psychological scientific knowledge and multi-perspectival understanding of aging both in the United States and globally.
+- Acquire basic physiological, sociological and psychological scientific knowledge and gain a multi-perspectival understanding of aging both in the United States and globally.

-- Acquire knowledge and understanding of the impact of culture, ethnicity, financial capacity, gender, spirituality, health and level of wellness on quality of life and life satisfaction of older adults.
+- Acquire knowledge and understanding of the impact of culture, ethnicity, financial capacity, gender, spirituality, health and level of wellness on quality of life and life satisfaction of the older adult.

 - Cultivate critical awareness as well as ethical and political astuteness in multiple areas and a variety of settings that affect older adults.

 - Cultivate critical inquiry and acquire knowledge of qualitative and quantitative research in the field of aging.

 Students should consult with their department advisor and the coordinator of the gerontology programs, Dr. Mary Tiberg (email@example.com) when planning their Interdisciplinary Gerontology Major or Minor.

 The Interdisciplinary Gerontology/Aging Studies Program offers a minor that examines the diversity and complexity of the older adult using a venue of varied disciplines and perspectives, including biology, psychology, sociology, spirituality, communication and health.
 Elective courses are drawn from across the University.
 The minor will meet the educational and experiential needs of a variety of students who have an interest in working with the older adult or for students who wish to gain knowledge about this growing segment of the population.
 Students who engage in a Gerontology minor will acquire a general understanding of the impact of culture, ethnicity, spirituality, and health and level of wellness and quality of life on older adults.